Zuranolone: History

+Zuranolone was approved for the treatment of postpartum depression in the United States in August 2023 and for the treatment of major depressive disorder in Japan in March 2026.
+It was not approved for major depressive disorder in the United States.

 Society and culture

+Names

+Zuranolone is the International Nonproprietary Name (INN).
+The drug is sold under the brand name Zurzuvae.

 Legal status

-Zuranolone was approved by the US Food and Drug Administration (FDA) for the treatment of postpartum depression in August 2023.
+Zuranolone was approved by the U.S. Food and Drug Administration (FDA) for the treatment of postpartum depression in August 2023.
 The FDA granted the application for zuranolone priority review and fast track designations.
 Approval of Zurzuvae was granted to Sage Therapeutics, Inc. Zuranolone has also been under development for the treatment of major depressive disorder, but the application for this use was given a Complete Response Letter by the FDA due to insufficient evidence of effectiveness.

 In the United States, zuranolone is a Schedule IV controlled substance.

 In July 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Zurzuvae, intended for the treatment of adults with postpartum depression.
 The applicant for this medicinal product is Biogen Netherlands B.V.
 Zuranolone was authorized for medical use in the European Union in September 2025.

-Names

-Zuranolone is the international nonproprietary name.

-Zuranolone is sold under the brand name Zurzuvae.